kubedb/cli/docs/guides/memcached/custom-config/using-custom-config.md

 memcached.kubedb.com/custom-memcached created
 ```

-Below the YAML of Memcached crd that we have created above.
+Bellow is the YAML for the Memcached crd we just created.

 ```yaml
 apiVersion: kubedb.com/v1alpha1